 And after the deportation to Babylon: Jechoniah was the father of Shealtiel, and Shealtiel the father of Zerubbabel, and Zerubbabel the father of Abiud, and Abiud the father of Eliakim, and Eliakim the father of Azor, and Azor the father of Zadok, and Zadok the father of Achim, and Achim the father of Eliud, and Eliud the father of Eleazar, and Eleazar the father of Matthan, and Matthan the father of Jacob, and Jacob the father of Joseph the husband of Mary, of whom Jesus was born, who is called Christ.

 Tamar pretended to be a prostitute in order to seduce her father-in-law.
 Rahab actually was a prostitute.
 Ruth descended from a family intertwined with incest and idol worship.
-Bathsheba was taken advantage of by King David.
+Poor Bathsheba (the wife of Uriah) was taken advantage of by King David.
 And then there was Mary, who was accused of having an illegitimate son.

-These women were either entangled in their own sin or just scandalous circumstances.
+These women were either entangled in their own sin, abused by those with higher positions, or caught in the webs of scandalous circumstances.
 They did not have spotless reputations or easy lives.
-They definitely didn’t have a lot of power or a lot of accolades.
+Some of them were not the type you'd want to bring home to meet your family.
+They didn't have power or accolades.
 But that didn’t—and doesn’t—mean Jesus did not come to this earth for them, too.

 Tim Keller said, "There is no one, not even the greatest human being, who does not need the grace of Jesus Christ.
 And there is no one, not even the worst human being, who can fail to receive the grace of Jesus Christ if there is repentance and faith."